Tinkerforge/doc/en/source/Hardware/Bricklets/RealTime_Clock.rst

 .. note::

  The Real-Time Clock Bricklet is discontinued.
+We are selling our remaining stock.
 The :ref:`Real-Time Clock Bricklet 2.0 <real_time_clock_v2_bricklet>` is the recommended replacement.